 Actuarial present values of estimated future income (excluding interest) and estimated future expenditures for the Social Security, Medicare, and Railroad Retirement social insurance programs are presented for three different groups of participants: (1) current participants who have not yet attained eligibility age; (2) current participants who have attained eligibility age; and (3) new entrants, who are expected to become participants in the future.
 Current participants in the Social Security and Medicare programs are the "closed group" of taxpayers and/or beneficiaries who are at least age 15 years at the start of the projection period.
 Since the projection period for the Social Security, Medicare, and Railroad Retirement social insurance programs consists of 75 years, the period covers virtually all of the current participants' working and retirement years, a period that could be greater than 75 years in a relatively small number of instances.
 Future participants for Social Security and Medicare include births during the projection period and individuals below age 15 as of January 1 of the valuation year.
-Railroad Retirement's future participants are the projected new entrants as of October 1 of the valuation year.
-For fiscal year 2015 and years prior, future participants for Railroad Retirement were the projected new entrants as of January 1 of the valuation year.
+Railroad Retirement's future participants for Railroad Retirement were the projected new entrants as of January 1 of the valuation year.